webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Book-of-All-Spells.md

 ---
 aliases:
   - Book of All Spells
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fantasy
+title: Book of All Spells
+collection: Artifacts
+kind: Compendium
 ---
 ## Book of All Spells
 >[!info] Stats
 > **Level:** 1d6+2